indieinabox/indieinabox2026/README.md

 # Assets

 All files stored in `assets` folder will be copied to `_site/assets` as it is without any processing.
 This is used for images, css/js files, and other resources.

+# Dynamic CMS

+If you need a dynamic CMS instead of SSG, try [Tunnel CMA](https://reactivematter.github.io/tunnelcms/), a dynamic twin of Passage.